torwei/tcloud/Readme.md

     Implement Support for other Distros

 The content of the file *fstab_include* should be included in the original fstab file under */etc/fstab* on the Linux Maschine where we want include the Cloud as Networkdrive.
 It would be automatically done when you execute magentacloud.sh script.

+TODO:
+> change the name of the Readme file to uppercase "README.md"